Skip to content ↓

 Book

-Little Red Riding Hood
+Little Red Riding Hood by Stan Cullimore

-Who’s afraid of the Big Bad Book?
+Who’s afraid of the Big Bad Book by Lauren Child

-How to wash a woolly mammoth
+How to wash a woolly mammoth by Michelle Robinson

 Charlie and the Chocolate Factory

-The Tiger who came to tea
+The Tiger who came to Tea - by Judith Kerr

 English Genres